nais/doc/security/auth/azure-ad.md

 If you are not registered as an owner in your team, you should either have an existing owner promote you or have them perform whatever you need.

-### Deletion

-The Azure AD client will be deleted whenever the associated `Application` resource is deleted.

-In other words:

-1. If you delete your NAIS application using `kubectl delete app <my-app>`.
-2. The Azure AD client is also deleted.

-If you recreate the application and client in Azure AD, the client ID in Azure AD will have a **new and different** value.

 ## Internals

 This section is intended for readers interested in the inner workings of this feature.